cengique/param-search-neuro/README.md

 ### Steps for running simulations on local machine.

-1. Prepare an ASCII file `input_ASCII_file.txt` (here, called `paramLists.txt`) that contains your input data.

- Format for this file (each line is read in a param):

- 1. Additive increments

-			param_name range_low range_high num_steps

- 2. Multiplicative increments

-			param_name base_val *mul_factor ^num_steps

- 3. Choose from a list

-			param_name [ val1 val2 ... ]

- 4. Independent counter (indicates trial number)

-			param_name start_val ++ [increment]

-	and, the last line is standard: `trial 1 ++`

-	E.g, for LEECH the paramLista.txt looks like this (option 3, list):

-		eLeak [ -0.065 -0.055 -0.050 -0.040 -0.030 ]
-		gBar1 [ 0 -0.3 -0.6 0.2 0.4 ]
-		gBar2 [ 0 -0.3 -0.6 0.2 0.4 ]
-		gBar3 [ 0 -0.3 -0.6 0.2 0.4 ]
-		gBar4 [ 0 -0.3 -0.6 0.2 0.4 ]
-		gBar5 [ 0 -0.3 -0.6 0.2 0.4 ]
-		gBar6 [ 0 -0.3 -0.6 0.2 0.4 ]
-		gBar7 [ 0 -0.3 -0.6 0.2 0.4 ]
-		trial 1 ++

-2. Obtain parameter file containing all combinations of the parameters from the input file (from 1, above).For this, use command:

-			$ ./def2par.pl name_param_file < input_ASCII_file.txt

-	E.g.:

-			$ ./def2par.pl all_sim_comb < paramLists.txt

-	will create `all_sim_comb.par` file which contains on each line a combination of the (model) parameters.

-	*Note*: The Perl script file paramScanSingle.pl reads the `input_ASCII_file.txt` and creates the parameter combinations file `all_sim_comb.par`.
+	*Note*: The Perl script file def2par.pl reads the `input_ASCII_file.txt` and creates the parameter combinations file `all_sim_comb.par`.
 The first line of this file contains the number of combinations (or, number of lines in the file, equivalent to the number of simulations) and the (number of parameters + 1).
 The rest of the lines are all the same: "list of parameters no_of_line 0".
 E.g. (first 5 lines of the `all_sim_comb.par` file):

 		390625 9
 		-0.065 0 0 0 0 0 0 0 1 0